 Instead, he turned to face the cracking disc of metal and focused on picturing a wall.
 It formed between them and the unstable experiment, far stronger than his previous attempts.
 The lightning smashed against this new barrier, fracturing along the surface.
 But the wall held.

 “What are you doing?”
 Nestria screamed.
-She hunkered behind him, dragging Mary’s inert form down with her.
+She hunkered behind him, dragging the still unresponsive Mary down with her.
 A thin glow surrounded her, flickering and failing as she sought to shield them.

 He crouched next to the women and wrapped his arms around Nestria’s slim shoulders.
 “Trust me.”
 If he could press the fracturing, twisting and glowing mass that was the metal disc up against the arena’s shield and hold it there, then perhaps he could limit the damage the experiment did when it exploded.

 His shield edged closer.
 Forks of lightning climbed the surface, the tips curled and cracked at the top.
-Dylan kept going.
+He kept going.
 The outward face of his shield brushed the curve of infitialis.
 Dylan held his breath.
-The main property of the metal was its ability to negate magic, if his barrier dropped now…
+The main property of the metal was its ability to negate magic.
+If his barrier dropped now…

-The gossamer shield between them and death bulged where contact was made, sending a visible shudder shimmering across the surface.
+His heart skipped a beat as the gossamer shield bulged, sending a visible shudder shimmering across the surface.
 He flinched, his eyes unable to stay open.
 They were going to die.
 The barrier would fall and they’d be electrocuted well before being blown up was a problem.

-After a few seconds had passed without incidence, he dared to peek.
+After a few seconds had passed without incident, he dared to peek.

 The shield held.
 It shuddered with each bolt spewing from the metal disc, but the barrier remained very much intact.
 He just had to keep it that way.